 - Refer to medicines by their proper names, rather than calling them ‘special lollies’.

-- When friends come to visit, make sure their bags are out of your child’s reach, because the bags might contain medicines.
+It’s also a good idea to be careful when friends come to visit.
+For example, make sure their bags are out of your child’s reach, because the bags might contain medicines.

 There are different poisoning risks at each new stage of your child’s development, as your child learns to reach and move more.
 These developmental changes can happen quickly, so planning ahead helps avoid risks.